-The Creative Products industry is a large and growing market in excess of \$40 billion that is currently experiencing a significant acceleration in response to multiple secular themes of which we are a key beneficiary.
+The Creative Products industry is a large and growing market, which according to a 2017 Association for Creative Industries (AFCI) study is in excess of \$40 billion.
+The industry is currently experiencing a significant acceleration in response to multiple secular themes that have been further solidified during the COVID-19 pandemic, such as heightened DIY customer behavior, amplified participation from both new and existing customers, and increased digital engagement, of which we are a key beneficiary because we have positioned ourselves and our go-forward strategies to capitalize on increased demand for Creative Products.
 Participation includes a broad range of activities such as sewing, quilting, apparel making, crafting and home decorating.
 This historically stable industry has been growing over the past five years, as consumer demand in individual product categories shifts from time to time and as trends evolve.
 We maintain approximately one-third market share in Sewing, while being competitive as one of the fastest growing players in the more fragmented arts and crafts category.

 The Creative Products industry spans a diverse set of merchandise, as customers search for a variety of supplies to support their projects.
 In addition, customers appreciate a specialty retail environment where they have the flexibility to leverage in-store service for instruction and inspiration and shop across channels at their convenience.
-As a result, the Creative Products industry is fragmented with players including mass merchandisers, specialty retailers, independent retailers and pure play e-commerce operators.
+As a result, the Creative Products industry is highly fragmented.
 However, there are a limited number of players that can meet the customers' dynamic needs.
-For instance, we estimate pure play e-commerce players represent less than 10% market share of the Creative Products industry.
+For instance, based on our internal market research, we estimate pure play e-commerce players represent less than 10% market share of the Creative Products industry, while the remainder of the industry is covered by mass merchandisers, specialty retailers and independent retailers.
 We believe that we are the only specialty player that can serve customers holistically with an expansive Creative Products assortment, service-oriented experience and integrated omni-channel capabilities.